 The first choice you'll need to make is whether you will enroll in a WRI 101 in either the fall or the spring semester.
 Most sections of WRI 101 are offered in the fall, but several are available in the spring, and some students (for a variety of reasons) postpone their writing course until their second semester of study.
 Students who feel less confident about their writing skills will benefit from enrolling in WRI 101 in the fall and multilingual students will find WRI 101 courses advantageous to their acculturation into the American academy.

 The second choice you'll need to make is which section of WRI 101 you wish to enroll in.
 All of the first-year writing courses will ask you to respond to others' ideas and texts with generosity and critical care.
 All courses pay attention to you as a writer, and take seriously what you have to say.
-And, all courses will ask you to become practiced at drafting and revising as regular features of academic work.
 What differentiates one course from another are its special interests, readings, and intellectual occasions for inquiry and argument.
 Some students may choose a particular course that touches on a long-standing interest of theirs.
 Others may choose a certain course because it examines a topic they would like to explore, but have not yet had the chance to investigate.
 Still others may gravitate toward courses related to their expected majors and concentrations, while others look for courses that will broaden their horizons beyond anticipated majors or careers.
 We hope you will find the array of first-year writing courses interesting in their diversity and subject matter.
+Feel free to contact WRI 101 professors for more information.